nriaziat/JHU-Mechatronics-GPS/README.md

 # Structure

-The structure of your new Arduino project is as follows:
+The structure of this project is as follows:

 ```shell
 .